Simoger/AIM4RES/README.md

 ## License

-This project is licensed under the ???
-License
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.
+See LICENSE.txt for details.